Documentation

 MethodPathDescription

-GET/api/v1/entitiesList all entities the API user can access
+GET/api/v1/entitiesList the entities the API user can read

 Records